nats-io/nats.ex/README.md

 ## Development

-Before running the tests make sure you have a locally running copy of `gnatsd` (`brew install gnatsd`).
+Before running the tests make sure you have a locally running copy of `nats-server` (`brew install nats-server`).
-We currently use version `1.4.1` in CI, but anything higher than `0.9.6` should be fine.
+We currently use version `2.1.2` in CI, but anything higher than `0.9.6` should be fine.
 The typical `mix test` will run all the basic unit tests.

 You can also run the `multi_server` set of tests that test connectivity to different